vngu00/README/README.md

     ]
     print("How many homework assignments were assigned?")
     //pass input as int.
 Use this for length of homework assignments array and to divide.
+    print("How many projects were assigned?")
+    //pass input as int.
+Use this for length of projects array and to divide.
+    for(int homework_assignments:int i)[ //this will loop for the number they entered for homework assignments.
+        print("Enter" name "homework assignment grade.")
+        pass input into homework_array as float
+    ]
+    print(homework_array) //prints list of students
+    float final_homework = (homework_score = sum of homework_array / int homework_assignments)*weekly
+    //repeat this process for projects
+    print("Enter the Midterm Score: ") //pass as midterm_score
+    float final_midterm = midterm_score*midterm
+    //repeat this process for final
+    final_grade = final_homework + final_project + final_midterm + final_final
+    if final_grade >= .90:return"A"
+        if 90 > score >= .80:return"B"
+        if 80 > score >= .70:return"C"
+        if 70 > score >= .60:return"D"
+        if 60 > score:return"F"

 # CONFIGURATION